OpenSourceAP/CrossSection/README.md

 This repo accompanies our paper:
 [Chen and Zimmermann (2020), "Open source cross-sectional asset pricing"](SSRN link)

+If you use data or code based on our work, please cite the paper: BIBTEX

+## Data

+If you are mostly interested in working with the data, we provide benchmark signal and portfolio returns in separate files for direct download.

+- Portfolio Returns Benchmark Signals:
+- Portfolio Returns Additional Signals:
+- Firm-level benchmark signals:
+- Firm-level additional signals:

 ## Code

 The code is separated into different files that download and prepare the data, and construct signals and portfolios.
 Please see the file **runEverything.txt** to get an overview of how the entire code can be run.
 The current code does some parts in R and some in Stata, so you will need both to run everything.